Akita International University: Academics

 The undergraduate programs are taught entirely in English, making them unique for Japan.
 Non-native English-speaking students are prepared for using English in the classroom through the English for Academic Purposes (EAP) Program.

 The university offers bachelor's degrees in three undergraduate programs: Global Business, Global Studies, and Global Connectivity.
 Students are required to study abroad for a year.
 All three programs end with a capstone seminar.

 For international students, AIU also offers a Japan Studies Program and a Japan Language Program.

 At the graduate level, AIU offers master's degrees in English Language Teaching, Japanese Language Teaching, and Global Communication Practices.
 These programs cater to students interested in language education and international communication.

 The student to faculty ratio is 13:1, but there's an average of 17 students enrolled in each course.

 Organization and administration

+Building A, where the university's administrative offices are located.

 Akita International University is led by President Monte Cassim.
 The Board of Directors includes the Chair of the Board (the President), a Managing Trustee who serves as the Vice-President, and additional Trustees responsible for various aspects of university management.

 The President's Advisory Board consists of experts from academia, business, and public service who provide guidance on university matters.

 The University Management Committee, chaired by the President, oversees the institution's operations and includes trustees responsible for specific areas such as human resources, academic affairs, admissions, and student affairs.